eye-micah/personal/content/about.md

 +++
 title = "About"
 +++
-Black weeb in their early 20s.
-In a perpetual old hip-hop and R&B phase, but I'm open to listening to pretty much anything.
-I make a thing or two on the side.
+Black weeb stuck in a perpetual hip-hop and R&B phase.

+I'm a somewhat experienced video editor, and do a little bit of music production.
+Huge fan of 5th/6th/7th gen video games.

+I love cooking and baking, even if I'm not the best at it.

-IT/DevOps/networking, Linux nerd, gay (?)
+IT/DevOps/networking, Linux nerd.
+I stay busy.

  - [Twitter](https://twitter.com/kamuimixxx)
  - [Backloggd](https://www.backloggd.com/u/zandyne_/)